thomaslaich/ts-monorepo-ex/README.md

 - Monorepo tooling using turborepo and pnpm
 - Docker and Kubernetes for containerization and orchestration
-- Terraform for cloud resources provisioning
 - Nest.js API server (using ts-rest for contract)
 - Nest.js worker microservice
+- TODO: CI/CD using github actions
+- TODO: Terraform for cloud resources provisioning
 - TODO: Development workflow using Skaffold
 - TODO: Instrumentation using OpenTelemetry
 - TODO: Sveltekit frontend